Eric Staal: Iowa Wild (2022)

+Florida Panthers and retirement (2022–2023)

 Staal did not play an NHL game in the 2021–22 season.
 In July 2022, Staal signed a professional tryout contract (PTO) with the Florida Panthers, joining along with his brother Marc.
 Shortly after that, Staal signed a one-year contract with Florida.
+In March 2023, Eric, along with his brother Marc, refused to wear Pride-themed jerseys in the pre-game warmups as a part of the Panthers' annual Pride Night; they cited their Christian faith as the reason for their decision, despite Eric wearing a Pride-themed jersey as a member of the Montreal Canadiens during the 2020–21 NHL season.
+The rest of the Florida Panthers team members wore the jerseys during warmups to be later auctioned for charity.

+On July 30, 2024, Staal signed a one-day contract with the Hurricanes and retired from professional hockey.
+On January 12, 2025 the Hurricanes retired Staal's number 12, joining Glen Wesley, Ron Francis, and Rod Brind’Amour in having their jerseys retired.

 International play

 Staal received his first calls to Team Canada for the 2007 World Championships in Moscow.
 Along with younger brother Jordan, he won gold in a 4–2 win against Finland, scoring five goals, including the overtime winner in the quarter-finals over the Czech Republic.
 In the following year, Staal was back with Team Canada at the 2008 World Championships in Quebec City, winning a silver medal.
 He scored eight goals in the tournament, four of them in Canada's 10–1 defeat of Germany.

 Four years after being named only for Canada's taxi squad for the 2006 Winter Olympics, Staal was selected for the Canadian team at the 2010 Winter Olympics in Vancouver.
 He became a starter alongside Sidney Crosby and Jarome Iginla, and scored one goal and five assists on the path to a gold medal.
 The Olympic title added to previous NHL and World Championship wins, made Staal the 23rd player in the Triple Gold Club.

 Staal was named captain of Team Canada in the 2013 World Championships in Stockholm.
 He would get injured in the first period of the quarter-finals, which Canada ended up losing to eventual champions Sweden, after a knee-on-knee hit by defenceman Alexander Edler.

-In 2022, Staal captained Team Canada to a sixth place finish at the 2022 Winter Olympics.
+In 2022, Staal captained Team Canada to a sixth-place finish at the 2022 Winter Olympics.

 Personal life

 Staal married his longtime girlfriend, Tanya Van den Broeke on August 3, 2007.
-The couple have three sons and reside in Edina, Minnesota.
-Staal is a Christian.
+The couple have three sons.
+Staal is Christian.

+In 2012, the Staal brothers created the Staal Family Foundation, an organization that tries “to help improve the quality of life for children with cancer and their families.”